 - Expiration date.
-You should also pay attention to when the clause expires.
+Also, pay attention to when the clause expires.
 There’s likely a specified date you need your loan by.
 If you don’t meet the deadline, the seller can choose another buyer.

 What happens if I can’t find financing?